Skip to main content

 Q: Which Claude model should I use with Claude Code?

 A: Claude 4 Sonnet is recommended for most development work, offering the best balance of capability and speed.
 Use Opus for complex analysis and Haiku for simple tasks.
-Detailed model comparison
+Model guide

 Q: How do you activate Plan Mode in Claude Code?

 A: Press Shift+Tab twice in Claude Code version 1.0.16+.
-See our Plan Mode guide for detailed usage and benefits.
+Plan Mode guide

 Q: What are the most important Claude Code commands?